Ekliptor/cashtippr/README.md

 * earn tips from your content
 * add tip buttons for voluntary donations or
 * hide parts of your posts to require users to tip
-* 0 coding skills required
+* 0 coding skills required for webmasters
+* extensibility: check out the [developer docs](https://cashtippr.com/developer-docs/) to integrate this plugin into your own plugin/theme

 ## Installation